 Spinach Potato Veggie Frittata is perfect when you want brunch for a crowd.
-Made all the way in a cast iron skillet, its one pot breakfast (if there’s such a thing 😂) thats loaded with veggies baked with eggs to a creamy, custard-y texture.
+Made all the way in a cast iron skillet, its a one pot breakfast (if there’s such a thing 😂) thats loaded with veggies baked with eggs to a creamy, custard-y texture.

 I’m always asked for healthy breakfast recipes on the blog and I think this is one of the ultimate egg dishes which can also be incredibly healthy.
 Its loaded with veggies and proteins from the eggs.